 What Is a Debt Management Plan?

 If you’re struggling to manage debt, it may be time to explore a debt management plan (DMP).
-A DMP is a tool offered by credit counselors to help borrowers pay off their debt within a few years.
-While a DMP can help reduce what you owe and improve your credit, it may not be for everyone.
+A DMP is a tool offered by credit counselors to help borrowers pay off their debt, typically within three to five years.
+While a DMP can help reduce your debt and improve your credit, it may not be for everyone.

 What is a debt management plan?

 A debt management plan is a financial strategy to pay off unsecured debt, typically from credit cards, within three to five years.
-The process is led by a credit counselor.
-Credit counseling services are often nonprofit organizations.
-They help consumers better manage their debt at little to no cost, though you may need to pay a startup fee and monthly service fees.
+A credit counselor leads the process.
+DMPs are usually managed by nonprofit organizations.
+They help consumers better manage their debt in exchange for a startup fee and monthly service fees.

-With a DMP, your credit counselor can negotiate with your creditors on your behalf to do things like waive fees, decrease your interest rates or lower your monthly payments.
-This can make your bills more affordable and help you to pay off debt faster.
+With a debt management plan, your credit counselor can negotiate with your creditors on your behalf to waive fees, decrease your interest rates or lower your monthly payments.
+This may make your bills more affordable and help you pay off debt faster.

 Debt management plan pros and cons

-A DMP can be a helpful tool if you’re feeling overwhelmed, but the pros and cons of debt management plans can depend on your financial situation.
+A DMP can be a helpful tool if you’re feeling overwhelmed by debt, but the pros and cons of debt management plans can depend on your financial situation.

 How to get a debt management plan

-To enroll in a debt management plan, you’ll need to get started with a credit counseling agency.
+To get a debt management plan, you’ll need to enroll with a credit counseling agency.
 The U.S. Department of Justice provides a list of legitimate credit counseling agencies you can search through to find one in your area.

-Once you begin credit counseling, you’ll likely need to provide the agency with documents such as bank statements, credit card statements and other financial paperwork so they can work with you to come up with a budget to pay off debt.
+Once you begin credit counseling, you may need to have documents such as bank statements, credit card statements and other financial paperwork at the ready so the counselor can work with you to come up with a budget to pay off debt.
 Your credit counselor can then negotiate with your creditors to come up with a new repayment plan.

 Credit counseling agency plans